gggray000/ChatRoom/README.md

 5. Use Spring Security to secure messages based on STOMP destinations and message types.<br>

 <h2>Update Log</h2>
+<h4>v0.6.4</h3>
+1. Redesigned the chat page, so that current user info is displayed at the left bottom.<br>
+2. Now the user list enables scrolling (haven't tested yet).<br>
+3. Renamed "ChatMessage" to "WebSocketMessage", "TextChatMessage" to "TextMessage", which are actually text messages sent by users.<br>
 <h3>v0.6.3</h3>
 1. Added a feature which allows the admin to press ENTER key to create a chat room.<br>
 2. Redesigned the admin page (after room creation).